-No matter how well prepared you are, or how well protected, if an unforeseen disaster affects your business, or more specifically your IT systems – it’s essential you have a plan in place to get back on your feet quickly, to limit downtime and reduce the cost implications and any reputation damage.
+No matter how well prepared you are, or how well protected, if an unforeseen disaster affects your business, or more specifically your IT systems – it’s essential you have an IT Support / Disaster Recovery plan in place to get back on your feet quickly, to limit downtime and reduce the cost implications and any reputation damage.

 How to Form a Disaster Recovery Plan